 Currently he drives for Mahindra Racing in the FIA Formula E Championship.
-He made a Formula E debut in the inaugural season in 2014, spending four seasons with Dragon Racing and winning two races since then.
+He made a Formula E debut in the inaugural season in 2014, winning three races since then.

 Jerome D'Ambrosio was born on December 27, 1985, in Etterbeek, one of the municipalities in the Brussels-Capital Region.
 Karting was the category in which he has made his first steps in racing.
 Between 1997 and 2002 D’Ambrosio won three national titles and won a couple of international races before he moved to Formula Renault.

 The success was imminent as Jerome became Belgian Formula Renault champion in 2003.
 The same year he also competed in the German Formula Konig championship in which he won 4th place.
 In the following year, D’Ambrosio had more duties as a Graff Racing driver.
 In the French Formula Renault 2.0, he finished 4th overall while in the Eurocup Formula Renault he wasn’t as good and finished the season at the 16th position.

 The season of 2005 brought a new challenge for the Belgian racer who became a racer of Euronova Racing team.
 D’Ambrosio competed in Italy and had solid results.
 In the Italian Formula Renault 2.0, Winter Series he finished at 3rd position while in the full season he was 4th after he has scored one win and other four podiums out from 17 starts.
 Performances in the Eurocup Formula Renault weren’t as good and D’Ambrosio must settle for 15th position.